Parish Giving Scheme expands throughout the Church of England

 Experiencing generosity in our community

 Recently, the PGS team spent a day living out one of our values, generosity, volunteering for an inspiring project called The Long Table, in Stroud, Gloucestershire.
 As the PGS team gave time and energy generously, the generosity was multiplied through the response of the Long Table team.
-Here, Carol Townsend, Senior Specialist, tells us about the powerfully positive experience they shared.
+Here, Carol Townsend, Project Manager, tells us about the powerfully positive experience they shared.

 The Long Table is part of The Grace Network .
 It’s a community interest group that works towards food equality by preparing meals with ingredients sourced locally and are available to anyone regardless of social or financial background.
 So, for example, the organisation recognises that mealtimes can be extremely lonely for some people and the idea of the ‘long table’ is really for people to, quite literally, sit at a long table and have the opportunity to share a meal and conversation.